The NOVA Tribe Series is different in that incorporates the following elements:

-We know everyone is not gung ho about showing up to a room full of new faces and this area’s middle name is transient, so we created the NOVA Newcomer Program for those that are new in town or may be hesitant to just show up to an event.
+We know everyone is not always gung ho about showing up to a room full of new faces and sometimes this area’s middle name is transient, so we created the NOVA Newcomer Program for those that are new in town or may be hesitant to just show up to an event.
 Our NOVA newcomer coordinator is here to help you get acclimated to the suburbs, introduce you to others in a similar situation and make sure you make it to an event already seeing a familiar face.

 4. Events that provide networking opportunities between community leaders and young adults

 We are here to help strengthen the Northern Virginia Jewish community and we want to bring people to organizations and organizations to people.
-In the future we will host a kick-off speaking engagement and networking event that will bring together community leaders and NOVA Tribe members to mingle and learn more about our upcoming leadership series.
+In the future we will host a kick-off speaking engagement and networking event that will bring together community leaders and NOVA Tribe members to mingle and learn more about our upcoming leadership and mentoring series.

 5. A one-for-one promotional marketing model

 We like the TOMS shoes one-for-one model so much that we decided to put our own spin on it to help us stand out.
 Coming this year, buy our “schlep” bag and for every bag sold we will donate a or to those in need in the community.
 Schlep in style and schlep for literacy.
 More mitzvah points for you AND we bring you even better events.